ahmadary772/teclaptop/content/posts/best-motherboards-for-rtx-3080-in-2023.md

           On this GIGABYTE ATX Mini MOBO, all the important information has already been covered.
 Do not judge this useful MOBO by its size; it is the greatest micro-atx motherboard for the RTX 3080.
 However, users are not very impressed by the material's quality.
+    pros:
+      - pro: It requires less capacity for rig setup.
+      - pro: 8.2.0 and 6.3.1 compatibility for USB
+      - pro: Excellent sound quality
+    cons:
+      - con: two fan headers only
+      - con: M.2 heatsink only
 faqs:
   - answer: A strong motherboard like the Gigabyte Aorus X570 Xtreme is necessary for the 3080's powerful graphics card to reach its full potential.